This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Preheat oven to 375°F.

-• Toast the fennel seed over low heat, approximately 1 minute.
+• Toast the fennel seed over low heat for approximately 1 minute.
 Once toasted, crush the fennel seed in a pestle.
-In a small bowl, combine all ingredients of the spice mixture and set aside.
+In a small bowl, combine the garlic powder, onion powder, thyme, coriander, salt, and black pepper and set aside.

-• Place the prepared carrots and fennel on a large sheet pan (or roasting pan).
+• Place the prepared carrots, fennel, and red onion on a large sheet pan (or roasting pan).
 Spread to an even layer and drizzle with 2 tbsp olive oil.
-Sprinkle with 2 tsp of spice mixture and place in oven to roast.
+Sprinkle with 2 tsp of spice mixture and place in oven to roast until the carrots are slightly tender, 8-12 minutes.

-• Rub the remaining spice mixture on the pork tenderloin.
+• Meanwhile, while the vegetables are roasting, rub the remaining spice mixture on the pork tenderloin.
 Heat 2 tbsp olive oil over medium heat and sear tenderloin on all sides until golden brown, about 2 minutes per side.

-• Once fully seared, add the tenderloin to the sheet pan with the vegetables and roast until the meat registers 145°F and the vegetables have a golden-brown crust.
+• Once fully seared, add the tenderloin to the sheet pan with the slightly vegetables and roast until the meat registers 145°F and the vegetables have a golden-brown crust, 10-15 minutes.

-• While the meat is roasting, prepare the sauce.
+• Meanwhile, while the meat is roasting, prepare the sauce.
 Heat the skillet used to brown the meat to medium-low heat.
 Add the vinegar and scrape up the browned bits on the bottom of the pan, 1 minute.
-Add the mustard and jam and stir until the sauce bubbles throughout, 2-3 minutes.
+Add the Dijon mustard and jam and stir until the sauce bubbles throughout, 2-3 minutes.
 Remove from heat and set aside.
 Serve with the pork and vegetables.

 Nutrition